 Make no mistake: We are not talking “Java in 24 Hours”, but a very long academic work requiring much thinking and problem solving.

 But is not every program an algorithm?
-It is (or at least an implementation or representation of an algorithm); however, there is difference in what skills and knowledge needs to be developed to write a run-of-the-mill (sub-)program, on the one hand, and e.g. a highly optimized sorting algorithm, on the other.
+It is (or at least an implementation or representation of an algorithm); however, there is a difference in what skills and knowledge needs to be developed to write a run-of-the-mill (sub-)program, on the one hand, and e.g. a highly optimized sorting algorithm, on the other.

 In particular, for the latter, developers in most languages will have a number of ready made alternatives, which have been very thoroughly tested and tweaked, and which he only very rarely has a valid reason to compete with.
-What he needs is a very basic understanding of complexities (e.g. the behaviour of an O(Nlog(N)) algorithm vs. an O(N^2) algorithm) and trade-offs , a reference with pro’s and con’s of various algorithms, and a few common-sensical tidbits (file access is slower than memory access, caching can save time, not caching can save memory, swapping is slow/thrashing is snail-pace, ...)—first semester computer science.
+What he needs is a very basic understanding of complexities (e.g. the behaviour of an O(Nlog(N)) algorithm vs. an O(N^2) algorithm) and trade-offs , a reference with pros and cons of various algorithms, and a few common-sensical tidbits (file access is slower than memory access, caching can save time, not caching can save memory, swapping is slow/thrashing is snail-pace, ...)—first semester computer science.

 The priority of a good software developer should be in writing high quality, easy to read, easy to maintain code, creating sensible designs, and so on.
 Writing sorting algorithms in assembler can actually be detrimental to this purpose—shot-put and high-jump is another combination that can be problematic, even if both are perfectly valid occupations on their own.